lenny-g/portfolio/README.md

 ## PROJECT DESCRIPTION

-Objective was to create a portfolio for our various bootcamp projects.
+Objective was to create a portfolio for our various boot-camp projects.

 ## LINK TO WORKING WEBPAGE